Why 2024 could be a big year for third-party candidates

 An opening in the middle

-So far, none of the candidates, declared or presumed, fit that exact description.
-Mr. Kennedy, along with all the other third-party candidates, is past retirement age.
-President Biden turned 81 on Monday; Mr. Trump would be 78 by the next presidential election.
+So far, almost none of the candidates, declared or presumed, fit that exact description.
+Mr. Kennedy, along with most of the other third-party candidates, is past retirement age.
+The exception: Chase Oliver, the Libertarian candidate, who is 38.* President Biden turned 81 on Monday; Mr. Trump would be 78 by the next presidential election.

 And while voters may express interest in a hypothetical “moderate independent,” that’s much easier than supporting a specific candidate, says Bernard Tamas, a politics professor at Valdosta State University and author of “The Demise and Rebirth of American Third Parties: Poised for Political Revival?”

-Note: * Editor's note: This story was updated to reflect Mr. Oliver's candidacy.